lapandorashov/Amazon-Data-Analysis/README.md

  Amazon Web Services offer access to datasets that contain review information about different types of products.
 For this project, we use Python to transfer data between a web server, SQL, and R; then, we use SQL to clean and analyze the data; finally, we use R to conduct exploratory data analysis.

- you can find all the code, comments, answers, and report in the pdf "MSBA Team 7 Project"
+ you can find the code, comments, answers, and report in the pdf "MSBA Team 7 Project"

- There are also 2 python files:
+ There is 1 python files (the py code for part 4 is not my work):
  1. "load_data.py" contains part 1 code
- 2. "download_data.py" contains part 4 code

  There are 2 pdf files:
  1. "MSBA Team 7 Solution.pdf": you can find all the code, comments, answers, and report here